-If it feels strange adding words into content you already wrote, then know that search engines measure readability score, so if it feels wrong to put a word in a specific place buy shoes online, it probably
+If it feels strange adding words into the content you already wrote, then know that search engines measure readability score, so if it feels wrong to put a word in a specific place to buy shoes online, it probably buys shoes online.

 Yes, I was making a point!

-Keyword research isn’t difficult, but it does require some commitment, time and effort.
+Keyword research isn’t difficult, but it requires commitment, time and effort.
 It’s also something we can help with.
 Talk to us today, or if you want a free audit of your web content, fill out the form below.